RonalDav/RonalDav/README.md

 # PhD Student in Computer Science and Engineering at The Ohio State University

+## Ron Davies
+I have a long standing interest in audio science, bioinformatics, immunomics, exploration, and AI.

 #### 🚧 Under Construction 🚧
 This page is currently under construction and will be updated.